Voter Suppression and Voter ID Laws

 North Dakota passed a controversial voter ID law in 2017 that required voter identification to include a current residential address that could not be a P.O.
 Box.
 This effectively excluded thousands of Native Americans who live on reservations.

-The law was challenged in the courts, but in October 2018, the Supreme Court allowed the voter identification law to go into effect, in time for the 2018 election.
+The law was challenged in the courts, but in October 2018, the Supreme Court allowed the secretary of state to let the voter identification law go into effect, in time for the 2018 general election, county elections, and local elections.
 This lack of address uniformity caused some voters with IDs to have their absentee ballot applications rejected as having an invalid address.

 North Carolina Voter ID Law

-In 2013, the North Carolina legislature passed a statute to require voters to present a photo ID in the form of a state driver's license, a state-issued ID, a military ID, or a passport.
+In 2013, the North Carolina legislature passed a statute to require voters to present to poll workers a photo identification card in the form of a state driver's license, a state-issued ID, a military ID, or a passport.
 That statute, which supporters said was aimed at preventing voter fraud, was struck down by a federal court of appeals, which ruled that it was enacted with racially discriminatory intent.

 In 2018, a constitutional amendment was added to the ballot and the Voter ID Amendment was approved by 55% of the voters.
 After the amendment passed, the General Assembly of North Carolina approved Senate Bill 824, which once again designated what type of ID was acceptable for voting.
 The security criteria applied to IDs meant that many employer IDs and most student IDs would no longer be acceptable.

-In February 2020, the North Carolina's Court of Appeals on Tuesday blocked the voter ID law from taking effect.
+In February 2020, North Carolina's Court of Appeals blocked the voter ID law from taking effect.
+In September 2021, a three-judge panel concluded that the voter ID law violated the North Carolina Constitution.
+The law was struck down in 2021, though an appeal is likely.

 Wisconsin Voter ID Law

-Wisconsin's voter ID law, which passed in 2012, required voters to present a Wisconsin state drivers' license, a state ID, a passport, a military ID, naturalization papers, or a tribal ID.
-A student ID is acceptable only if it has a signature and a two-year expiration date.
-Voters who lack an acceptable ID can cast a provisional ballot and return later with an acceptable ID.
+Wisconsin's voter ID law, which passed in 2012, required voters to present a Wisconsin state driver's license, a state ID, a passport, a military ID, naturalization papers, or a tribal ID.
+A student ID card is acceptable as a form of photo ID only if it has a signature and a two-year expiration date.
+Voters who lack an acceptable photo ID card can cast a provisional ballot and return later with an acceptable ID.

 It was estimated that about 300,000 eligible voters lacked the proper form of identification.
 While a voter without proper ID can vote using a provisional ballot, they must come back with an approved ID within three days.